gavinlaking/vedeu/docs/events/drb.md

 Triggering this event with 'data' will push data into the running application's virtual buffer.

-Note: See {Vedeu::Terminal::Buffer.write} for parameter details.
+Note: See {Vedeu::Terminal::Buffer#write} for parameter details.

     Vedeu.trigger(:_drb_store_output_, data)